mdi-group/mdi-group.github.io/_pages/people.md

 Junayd is an MSci student at UCL.
 His growing interest for materials science reached a zenith when studying the chemistry of photovoltaics.
 Junayd capitalised on the relationship he formed with the lecturer of that module, Professor Butler, to perform a research project in the topic.
 Junayd hopes to refine the similarity learning method used in material science by evaluating the possible vector spaces and distance matrices; this will inform a powerful machine learning method which can identify new crystal structures for use for PV technology.
 In his spare time, Junayd loves to read, write and perform poetry.

+# Jumanah Lazumi

+Jumanah is a MSci at UCL.
+Her project looks at rare, yet impactful Black Swan events and the likelihood of discovering a greatest of all time (GOAT) material with properties far better those found in the average material.
+The aim behind Jumanah's project is to examine a few materials properties and determine how likely it is to discover a GOAT material.
+These findings could motivate new research and inform where resources should be directed.
+In her spare time, Jumanah enjoys reading science fiction and baking all types of desserts.

 # Previous Members

 * Masaki Hiratsuka (visitor from April 2023 - March 2024) - Assoicate Prof. Kogakuin University